anish-jai/ai-poker-academy/README.md

 - **Starting Money**: Each player starts with $1000 💵
 - **Buy-in**: $10 minimum bet per round
 - **Objective**: Win the pot by having the best hand or making others fold 🏆
+- **Probability Calculations**: All odds calculated using Monte Carlo simulation methods

 ## 📁 File Structure